MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/warehouse-how-to-plan-warehouse-movements-in-worksheets.md

 4. Choose the **Create Movement** action to make a warehouse instruction for action by warehouse employees.

 ## <a name="to-move-the-entire-contents-of-one-or-more-bins-by-using-the-get-bin-content-function"></a>To move the entire contents of one or more bins by using the Get Bin Content function
-You can also use the movement worksheet to plan other movement of stock within the warehouse.
+You can also use the movement worksheet to plan other movement of inventory within the warehouse.
 For example, when you want to place items in a bin for quality control, you can use the movement worksheet to plan this action and then create a movement to make instructions for an employee.

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Movement Worksheet**, and then choose the related link.
 2. Choose the **Get Bin Content** action.
 Use the request page to filter which bins and items you want to appear on the movement worksheet lines.
 3. Fill in the relevant fields in the batch job request page.
 For example, if you want to see the bin content of all the bins in a certain zone at the location, fill in the **Zone Code** field.
 If you want to retrieve lines for each bin that contains a particular item, fill in the **Item No.** field.

     > [!NOTE]
-    >  You cannot manually move items in or out of a bin of bin type RECEIVE, because items that are in a RECEIVE-type bin must be registered as being put away before they are part of available stock.
+    >  You cannot manually move items in or out of a bin of bin type RECEIVE, because items that are in a RECEIVE-type bin must be registered as being put away before they are part of available inventory.

 4. If you are retrieving many lines, choose **Sort** to select a sorting method to determine the order the lines will appear in the worksheet, and then choose the **OK** button.